eeveebot/eevee/doc/command-registry.md

   "user": "^.*$",
   "regex": "^.*$",
   "platformPrefixAllowed": false,
-  "ratelimit": false,
+  "ratelimit": false
 }
 ```

-The registry component of the router stores these registrations in redis.
+## Storage

-At runtime, it does lookups.
+The registry component of the router stores these registrations in Nats.
+At runtime, it performs lookups based on these registrations.